Housing Design Demonstration Projects

 o Replace the Innovative Site Development Scoring Method (Table 2.16.020.S-3) with an "Innovative Site Development" checklist, eliminating the "scoring" and minimum required points for this requirement.

-o Should the Innovative Site Development requirements be optional for HDDP projects with 100% designated affordable housing unites?
-See pages 6-7 of Exhibit A to Ordinance No. 2022-01.
+o Make Innovative Site Development requirements be optional for HDDP projects with 75% designated affordable housing units.
 The Innovative Site Development evaluation refers to methods or tools of sustainable development such as water quality/water conservation, landscaping choices and transportation features.

-o Should the one parking space per dwelling unit requirement be reduced for smaller units close to the ferry terminal (e.g. with a half-mile)?
+o For projects with 100% affordable housing, reduce the one parking space per dwelling unit requirement to 1/2 space for smaller units within 1 mile of the ferry terminal.